AdobeDocs/commerce-merchant-services.en/help/data-connection/create-audience.md

 ## Let's get started

-In this article, you learn:
+In this article, you learn how to:

-- How to create an audience in Real-Time CDP based on the [!DNL Commerce] data the events collect
+- Create an audience in Real-Time CDP based on the [!DNL Commerce] data the events collect
-- How to activate that audience to your [!DNL Commerce] store
+- Activate that audience for your [!DNL Commerce] store
-- How to use the audience in [!DNL Commerce] to inform a cart price rule
+- Use the audience in [!DNL Commerce] to inform a cart price rule

 >[!IMPORTANT]
 >
->As you go through the steps outlined in this article, make sure that you are using your [!DNL Commerce] sandbox environment.
+>Complete the tasks described in this article using your [!DNL Commerce] sandbox environment.
 This ensures that the storefront and back office event data you send to Experience Platform does not dilute your production event data.

 ### Prerequisites

 Before you begin, ensure:

 - You are provisioned to use Real-Time CDP.
-If you are not sure, check with your systems integrator or development team that manages projects and environments.
+If you are not sure, check with your systems integrator or the development team that manages projects and environments.
 - You [installed](install.md) and [configured](connect-data.md) the [!DNL Data Connection] extension in [!DNL Commerce].
 - You [confirmed](connect-data.md#confirm-that-event-data-is-collected) that your [!DNL Commerce] event data is arriving at the Experience Platform edge.